How Often Do You Have Your Dog Vaccinated?

 Check your vaccine certificate now!
 Does is say that your dog has been vaccinated for things like parvovirus, distemper, or canine hepatitis.
 Have these be given yearly?.
 If so, your vet is not adhering to the recommendations of the Vaccine manufacturers and the BVA.

-The Australian Veterinary Association issued guidelines in 2009 stating quite clearly that these vaccines should be administered no more than every three years.
+The internationally respected World Small Animal Veterinary Association (WSAVA) issued guidelines in 2009 stating quite clearly that these core vaccines should normally be expected to last for life.
 This is their protocol

 How often do you take your dog for vaccinations?
 Do you get a reminder a few weeks before your annual checkup, If so check your vaccination card and see what has actually been vaccinated.